 I have left this too long, partly because it was such a waste of a day.
 Forewarned that Schönefeld Airport is a national joke and to be early to allow for inevitable delays, we were early, and were evitably processed with efficiency and rapidity.
 That left us with the best part of three hours to pass, in Terminal B, waiting for our budget flight.
 I’ll say this for corridors in airports without much in the way of facilities – you get to watch people.
-People like the male American student being grilled by an El-Al staffer, who looked very much like he wasn’t used to having extended talks with beautiful young women of about his age and that it was excruciatingly typical of the damn universe that he had to spend the entirety of this interview convincing her that his intentions towards the state of Israel were entirely honourable.
+People like the male American student being grilled by a striking El-Al staffer, who looked very much like he wasn’t used to having extended talks with beautiful young women of about his own age and that it was excruciatingly typical of the damn universe that he had to spend the entirety of this rare opportunity convincing her that his intentions towards the state of Israel were entirely honourable.

 The flight uneventful, the highlight of the journey was conducting a conversation entirely in French, a first for the trip, with the taxi driver.
 Nous avons arrivé de Berlin. À Carcassonne.
 Non, merci, nous avons des billets pour le train, SNCF.

 While waiting for the train, I dragged the boys into the street of Toulouse nearest the station for a drink.
 That strip seemed to have no brasseries or cafés, just bars.
 We plonked down in the first one I found without a sign indicating that enfants were interdit.
 Called Le Winger, the walls were covered in posters of the All Blacks.
 With an Australian’s natural ability to find all things New Zealandish familiar and ripe for appropriation, I cheerfully tipped the Parkinsonian barman a couple of euros for our sodas and received his “c’est gentil” with due magnanimity.
 It was only after I was half way through my Coke that I noticed that: